tea2code/pyfluidsynth3/README.md

 I normally prefer camel case function and variable names.
 But to give a uniform look with the native FluidSynth functions i used an underscore based style.

 I tried to give every method a meaningful result which also matches more the original FluidSynth behavior.
-To make things easier a translated FluidSynth results if possible.
-For example return methods like *noteon()* a boolean instead of *FLUID_OK* or *FLUID_FAILED*.
+To make things easier FluidSynth results are translated if possible.
+For example methods like *noteon()* return a boolean instead of *FLUID_OK* or *FLUID_FAILED*.

-If you try to access FluidSynth raw method you must encode every string parameter because of Python 3's navtive unicode support.
+If you try to access FluidSynth raw method you must encode every string parameter because of Python 3's navtive unicode support (which is by the way great).
 I added a utility method *fluidstring()* which does this.